Candyman 3: Day of the Dead: Candyman (2021)

 In September 2018, it was announced that Jordan Peele was in talks to produce a sequel through his Monkeypaw Productions which Todd stated in a 2018 interview with Nightmare on Film Street, "I would rather have him do it with someone with intelligence who was going to be thoughtful and dig into the whole racial makeup of who the Candyman was and why he existed in the first place."
 In November 2018, it was confirmed that Peele would produce the film with Universal and MGM and would partner with Win Rosenfeld to co-produce the film while Nia DaCosta signed on as director.
 The film would take place back in the new gentrified Cabrini Green where the old housing projects development stood in Chicago once.
 The filming was due to commence in the spring of 2019.

 In January 2019, it was reported that Lakeith Stanfield would possibly star in the film as an older version of Anthony McCoy who took an interest on by seeking the legend of the Candyman which was similar to Helen Lyle's character that was played by Virginia Madsen.
 In February 2019, Yahya Abdul-Mateen II was in talks to play McCoy.
 He was initially misreported as being in talks to portray the titular character.
 In response to the news, Todd offered his blessings over Twitter by stating: "Cheers to the Candyman who was a wonderful character that I lived with for 25 years.
 He brought grace and glory and a beautiful boatload of friends and family.
 I am honored that the spirit of Daniel Robitaille and Cabrini Green rose again.
 Truth to power!
 Blessings to the cast and the crew".
 However, it was ultimately announced that Todd would reprise his role.
-The film was released on August 27, 2021.
+The film was released on August 27, 2021, and set in 2019, one year before the events of Day of the Dead.